 Is your business remarkable - really remarkable?
 And if it is, how do you know?
 Do you even know what makes a business remarkable?
 At the most basic level, you might say that a remarkable business is simply one that people talk about.
 Thatís because people donít talk about stuff that is average or OK, they talk about things that are either unusually outstanding or particularly bad or disappointing.

 Ignoring the negative stuff for the movement, what is it that businesses that generate positive remarks are doing that others are not?
 Regardless of size, it seems that they manage to strike a balance between three things:

-- Creating sufficient devoted customers
+- They create sufficient devoted customers.

-1: They Have That Vision Thing!
+1: They Have That Vision Thing

-2: They Keep In Control!
+2: They Keep in Control

 In this ever increasingly fast-paced world, getting and keeping in control is critical.
 In 3D businesses the leaders ensure that the people get the information they need, when they need it and in a format they understand.
 This starts with the establishing and using meaningful Key Performance Indicators to lead and drive the business.

 They establish systems for feedback - from customers, communities and networks, as well as from employees.
 3D businesses measure things like Net Promoter Score (How likely are you to refer us to your friends and colleagues?) and use these to monitor, drive (and reward) performance.
 This is not simply about ticking boxes.

 Dramatic difference is an unmatchable bundle of products, services, skills, methods and practices that differentiate a business from its competitors.
 This can centre on what you do and /or how you do it.
 It is only any good if customers want it, recognise it, and are prepared to pay for it - better still, if they are prepared to pay more for it.